GuruMaps/iOSManual/03-settings.md

 Filter by the minimum accuracy of the received points.
 Points that are on the outside of the filter value will not be displayed on the map.

 **Example**: You are recording your GPS track while walking around your neighborhood and you have entered a supermarket.
 Tall walls, roofs and other obstructions can block the signal from GPS satellites and the device cannot determine your location accurately enough.
-You may enable the accuracy filter to hide GPS points if they are too far.
+You may enable the accuracy filter to hide GPS points if they are too far from your location.
 If the received signal has lower than the required accuracy, that points will not be displayed on a map.

 #### Distance Threshold